Aposematism: In terrestrial ecosystems

-Aposematism is widespread in insects, but less so in vertebrates, being mostly confined to a smaller number of reptile, amphibian, and fish species, and some foul-smelling or aggressive mammals.
-Pitohuis, red and black birds whose toxic feathers and skin apparently comes from the poisonous beetles they ingest, could be included.
-It has been proposed that aposematism played a role in human evolution, body odour carrying a warning to predators of large hominins able to defend themselves with weapons.
+Aposematism is widespread in insects but less so in vertebrates, in which it is confined primarily to a smaller number of reptile, amphibian, and fish species, as well as some foul-smelling or aggressive mammals.
+Pitohuis, red and black birds whose toxic feathers and skin apparently comes from the poisonous beetles they ingest, may also be included.
+It has been proposed that aposematism played a role in human evolution, with body odour carrying a warning to predators of large hominins able to defend themselves with weapons.

 Perhaps the most numerous aposematic vertebrates are the poison dart frogs (family: Dendrobatidae).
 These neotropical anuran amphibians exhibit a wide spectrum of coloration and toxicity.
-Some species in this poison frog family (particularly Dendrobates, Epipedobates, and Phyllobates) are conspicuously coloured and sequester one of the most toxic alkaloids among all living species.
-Within the same family, there are also cryptic frogs (such as Colostethus and Mannophryne) that lack these toxic alkaloids.
+Some species in this poison frog family (particularly Dendrobates, Epipedobates, and Phyllobates) are conspicuously coloured and sequester one of the most toxic alkaloids present in living species.
+In the same family there are also cryptic frogs (such as Colostethus and Mannophryne) that lack these toxic alkaloids.
 Although these frogs display an extensive array of coloration and toxicity, there is very little genetic difference between the species.
 Evolution of their conspicuous coloration is correlated to traits such as chemical defense, dietary specialization, acoustic diversification, and increased body mass.

 Some plants are thought to employ aposematism to warn herbivores of unpalatable chemicals or physical defences such as prickled leaves or thorns.
 Many insects, such as cinnabar moth caterpillars, acquire toxic chemicals from their host plants.
 Among mammals, skunks and zorillas advertise their foul-smelling chemical defences with sharply contrasting black-and-white patterns on their fur, while the similarly-patterned badger and honey badger advertise their sharp claws, powerful jaws, and aggressive natures.
-Some brightly coloured birds such as passerines with contrasting patterns may also be aposematic, at least in females; but since male birds are often brightly coloured through sexual selection, and their coloration is not correlated with edibility, it is unclear whether aposematism is significant.
+Some brightly coloured birds such as passerines with contrasting patterns may also be aposematic, at least in females; but because male birds are often brightly coloured through sexual selection, and their coloration is not correlated with edibility, it is unclear whether aposematism is significant.

 The sound-producing rattle of rattlesnakes is an acoustic form of aposematism.
 Sound production by the caterpillar of the Polyphemus moth, Antheraea polyphemus, may similarly be acoustic aposematism, connected to and preceded by chemical defences.
 Similar acoustic defences exist in a range of Bombycoidea caterpillars.